XanaduAI/strawberryfields/doc/introduction/introduction.rst

   Provided simulators include highly optimized Gaussian, Fock, and Bosonic numeric backends, as well as a TensorFlow backend for backpropagation.

-* Compile and submit photonic circuits for remote execution on Xanadu's quantum hardware, retrieve your results, and manage multiple jobs.

 * Use our high-level functions for graph and network optimization, machine learning, and chemistry applications --- all executable on near-term hardware.